mirror/dd-wrt/src/router/frr/doc/user/pimv6.rst

    notifications to the kernel.
 This command is vrf aware, to configure for a vrf, specify the vrf in the router pim6 block.

+.. clicmd:: ssm prefix-list WORD

+   Specify a range of group addresses via a prefix-list that forces pim to never do SM over.
+This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.

 .. clicmd:: ssmpingd [X:X::X:X]

    Enable ipv6 ssmpingd configuration.
 A network level management tool